 - 1. Spring sampling which is centred on nutritional status of the areas and balance of cations in the surface soil; and - 2.
-Autumn sampling which details the movement of nitrate through the soil profile to the saturated zone
+Autumn sampling which details the movement of nitrate through the soil profile to the saturated zone.

-AgResearch undertook sampling at the Company site on 13 November 2019 and May 2019.
-The results are summarised below.
+AgResearch undertook sampling at the Company site with the results summarised below.

-2.2.3.1 Spring 2019 soil and herbage survey
+2.2.3.1 Spring 2020 soil and herbage survey

-Surface soil and plant samples were taken in 13 November 2019 from the cut and carry area and grazed areas from Luscombes' farm.
-With the exception of calcium in the cut areas, all surface (0-75mm) cations in both the cut and carry and grazed areas have decreased compared to last year.
-The maximum sodium absorption ratio's (SAR) ratios also decreased slightly from last year (maximum 5.35) with a maximum ratio of 5.15.
-The sum of the SAR and potassium absorption ration (KAR) still exceeded the upper safe threshold of 3.0 in the cut and carry areas, increasing the risk of soil deflocculation.
+Surface soil and plant samples were taken in 28 October 2020 from the cut and carry area and grazed areas from Luscombes farm.
+There was evidence that the grass sward was allowed to grow longer than was desirable and effort needs to be made to cut the sward before it grows longer than 300 mm.
+With the exception of potassium (which increased significantly) in the cut areas, all surface (0-75mm) cations in both the cut and carry and grazed areas have decreased compared to last year.
+The maximum sodium absorption ratio's (SAR) ratios decreased from last year (maximum 5.15) with a maximum ratio of 3.68 in the surface layer.
+The sum of the SAR and potassium absorption ration (KAR) still significantly exceeded the upper safe threshold of 3 in the cut and carry areas (average above 5), increasing the risk of soil deflocculation.

-If high SAR value occurs at or near the surface, it will severely restrict the downward movement of irrigated wastewater and rainfall through the soil and promote an undesirable anaerobic environment.
 In the grazed areas, SAR's were generally below 2.0 and the combined SAR and KAR values were below 3.0.
 The application of Epsom salts is ongoing to improve the soil condition and prevent deflocculation.